Ibstock Place School: 21st century

 School enrolment reached 603 students by September 2000.
 Another age extension was established in 2005 and a Sixth Form was added, extending the accommodated age to 18 years.
 While the Senior School was added in the 1970s following the age extension to 16, it wasn't until 2005 that it was truly developed.
 Available clubs include 3-D printing, beekeeping, investing, the equality society, theatre productions, and sport in Richmond Park.
 55% of pupils take instrument lessons.
 The Senior School enrols around 800 pupils; it is currently nearly a 50/50 split between girls and boys.
 The Sixth Form alone is made up of 180 students.
-Class sizes in 2024 ranged from 14-24 students.
+Class sizes in 2024 ranged from 14 to 24 students.
 Around 85% of pupils from the prep school continue into the Senior School.

 Projects overseen by Barnsley Hewitt and Mallinsons Architects included a new sports hall, opened in 2008; the New School, with a new library and classrooms, opened in 2011; and the Performing Arts Centre, opened in 2015.
 The Performing Arts Centre's main auditorium seats 300 people and contains a raised stage, a scenery workshop, and a 100-seat drama studio.
 The building also houses bathrooms, two bars, function rooms, offices, and changing rooms.
 The slope on which the centre was built presented challenges for the architecture firm but "gave rise to an exciting and luxurious set of internal and external spaces."
 Construction was still a success and has since hosted activities including plays, pantomimes, National Theatre Live, BBC Question Time, and guest lecturers.
 The Refectory, completed by Maccreanor Lavington and opened in 2020, includes a Great Hall, Small Hall, mezzanine, and a Sixth Form study centre.
 The design included laminated lattice, vaulted ceilings, and contrasting bronze handrails, door rails, and lights.

 Recent years

 More than 1050 pupils from kindergarten to Year 13 attend Ibstock Place.
 The Good Schools Guide praised the school's academic rigor, esports and Innovation Centre, writing in 2021: "If you want an easy academic option, this ain't it."
-In 2021-22, school fees ranged from £21,492 to £27,465 annually.
+In 2021–22, school fees ranged from £21,492 to £27,465 annually.
 The school curriculum still focuses on Froebelian philosophies of child-centred learning.
 The three main characteristics are: playing and exploring; active learning; and creative and thinking critically.
 Kindergarteners are gradually exposed to more teacher-led activities to help prepare them for more formal learning in Year 1.

 Ibstock Place is a member of the Headmasters' and Headmistresses' Conference.